ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Characterizing Language Workloads

 \section{Characterizing Language Workloads}

 This section analyzes language model workloads listed in Table~\ref{tab:models}.
-We characterize and report a series of findings for arrival times~(\S\ref{sec:text:arrival}) and input/output length distributions~(\S\ref{sec:text:io}), two essential traits that affect the performance of an LLM serving system.
+We report findings for arrival times~(\S\ref{sec:text:arrival}) and input/output length distributions~(\S\ref{sec:text:io}), two essential traits that affect the performance of LLM serving systems.
 Importantly, we show that much of the complex underlying patterns behind our findings can be explained by client decomposition~(\S\ref{sec:text:client}).